xmtp/xmtp-js/README.md

 ## Requirements

 - Node 18+
 - Yarn v3+ is required only when working with this repo.
-See [Yarn Installation](https://yarnpkg.com/getting-started/install).
+See [Yarn Installation](https://yarnpkg.com/getting-started/install), or run the `setup-yarn` script in the `/dev` directory.

 ## Running tests